Upstatement/quickshare/README.md

 });
 ```

+**QuickShare** goes through your HTML and adds or updates the `href` attribute to the correct share endpoint.
+Technically, the user does not have to write anything outside of a HTML file to use all of **QuickShare's** features, and the above javascript snippet is the only javascript that is used.

 Implementation
 ---------

-QuickShare is designed to convert links in to share buttons, and will only look at links within the scope given to it.
+**QuickShare** is designed to convert links in to share buttons, and will only look at links within the scope given to it.
 For example, if the scope is the whole page, then you can use

 ```javascript
 $(document).quickShare();
 ```

-If you want to contain QuickShare to look for links only in the body of the page, you can instead write
+If you want to contain **QuickShare** to look for links only in the body of the page, you can instead write

 ```javascript
 $('body').quickShare();
 ```

-The jQuery QuickShare function does not require any parameters and all settings are configured through the appropriate markup defined in the HTML.
+The jQuery **QuickShare** function does not require any parameters and all settings are configured through the appropriate markup defined in the HTML.

 Here's the simplest example